soso-song/loqal-discussion-website/README.md

    * To test a `POST /question` route, according to the table above, we need a body with `title`, `content`, `tags`.
 By lookin gat the [Question Schema Explanation](#user-content-question-schema-explanation), we know that `title` and `content` are Strings, and `tags` is a list of Tag IDs.
       * You can get a Tag ID by using the `POST /tag` route to create a new Tag, and the Tag object will be returned so you can get the ID of this Tag under the `_id` field.
 Also, you can get a list of Tags by using the `GET /tag` route if you already have Tags in the database.
    * Set the method to `POST`, type in `http://localhost:5000/questions` for request URL, and enter in the body text area something such as:
-   * In Body text area, choose JSON and input some data.

     {
         "title": "Some title for this question",
         "content": "Some content for this question",
         "tags": ["<Tag ID>", "<Tag ID>", "<Tag ID>"]
     }
-   * After sending the request, answer.html should be returned with paramater `question_id` being the ID of this new created question.
+   * After sending the request, `answer.html` should be returned with paramater `question_id` being the ID of this new created question.

 ### Answer (`answer.js`)
 #### Answer Schema Explanation